How CAIS™ is examined.

 We publish multiple versions of the exam so not everyone sees the same questions.
 To make that fair, we use a statistical method called equating that corrects for small differences in difficulty between versions.
 Every candidate is held to the same standard regardless of which version they sat.

-Multiple forms of each tier’s examination are in active rotation for security and scheduling reasons.
+Multiple forms of each credential’s examination are in active rotation for security and scheduling reasons.
 Scores across forms are made comparable through statistical equating.
 The procedure is documented here and re-documented in each form’s Equating Report.

 Common-item non-equivalent groups (CINEG) design